nworb999/flowing-water/README.md

 ## v.0.99

 Will involve Y-axis interaction, with a continuous range of frequencies along each string.
 If I choose to use a guqin sample as the sound source, I will have to figure out how to pitch it continiuously with the slide instead of jumping to certain stops along the string that I recorded.

 ## v1.0

 Will introduce the arpeggiator and a basic background.

+## v2.0

+Will introduce live sliding notes.